UVic-Data-Science-for-SE/course/README.md

 # Assignments

-See [exercises/design-rubric.md](exercises/design-rubric.md) for details on exercises.

-Grads have to do 5 assignments, same total weight.
+Grads have to do 4 assignments, same total weight.

-Assignment 1: BRMS and software data
+- Assignment 1: BRMS and software data

-Assignment 2: NLP and App Store data
+- Assignment 2: NLP and App Store data

-Assign,emt 3: MOEA problem

-Assignment 4: deep learning for SE
+- Assignment 4: deep learning for SE

 Grad Assignment: take on one of the outstanding issues in DOR and get it to DONE

 # Readings

 Each week there are 2 readings.
-You should prepare two of those readings and do a brief extended abstract of them that we can discuss.
+Everyone must do the readings before that class.
+In addition,  I have randomly assigned discussion leaders to the articles we are reading.
+If You are a discussion lead that week, you should prepare two of those readings and do a brief extended abstract of them that we can discuss.
 Post those to the class Brightspace page.
 You are also expected to comment on other blog posts as part of the class participation mark.

 # Project